1. General information

 Information about how IQM processes personal data in the course of its association-related activities can be found here.

 Initiative Qualitätsmedizin e.V.
 (IQM) takes data privacy very seriously.
 The collection and processing of your personal data is carried out in accordance with the applicable data protection regulations, in particular the General Data Protection Regulation (GDPR).
 Personal data is collected, processed and used on the pages of this website only to the extent that is necessary for technical reasons and to provide individual services.
-Where it is necessary to enter personal data in order to use individual services on our website (e.g. to process enquiries using the contact forms, to register for the members area), we will collect and use these data only for the purpose for which you have provided it to us.
+Where it is necessary to enter personal data in order to use individual services on our website (e.g. to register for the members area), we will collect and use this data only for the purpose for which you have provided it to us.

 IQM Initiative Qualitätsmedizin e.V.